Instructions for Submitting Smart Learning Contents to the SPLICE Catalog

 • url: URL of the tool.

-• tool_description: Brief description of the tool.
+• description: Brief description of the tool.

 • license: Content license (optional).

-• standard_support: Standards supported by the tool.
+• interface: Standards supported by the tool.

 • contact_email: Contact email for the tool provider.